ComputerFinance/Computacional_Economics/README.md

 # Machine Learning-based Time Series Prediction at Brazilian Stocks Exchange
-This is the repository of the R code associated with the paper "Machine Learning-based Time Series Prediction at Brazilian Stocks Exchange," submitted to the Central European Journal of Operations Research (CEJOR) in November 2022.
-The full paper is available at CEJOR  ([link]( https://www.springer.com/journal/10100/)).
+This is the repository of the R code associated with the paper "Machine Learning-based Time Series Prediction at Brazilian Stocks Exchange," submitted to the Computational Economics in March 2023.
+The full paper is available at ([link](https://www.springer.com/journal/10614/)).

 ## Available R scripts